Fentanyl is Now Banned in China, Cutting Supply to the U.S.

-Prior to this announcement, China had already classified more than two dozen types of fentanyl as controlled substances, which gave the Chinese government the ability to strictly regulate and control their production and distribution.
-However, this was done on a case-by-case basis, which was a time-consuming process, meanwhile, allowing illegal fentanyl manufacturers to get around the law by creating different variations of the drug.
+Prior to this announcement, China had already classified more than two dozen types of fentanyl as controlled substances.
+This gave the Chinese government the ability to strictly regulate and control their production and distribution.
+However, this was done on a case-by-case basis, which was a time-consuming process.
+Meanwhile, it also allowed illegal fentanyl manufacturers to get around the law by creating different variations of the drug.

-Fentanyl is a major threat to the health and well-being of Americans, but China’s decision to ban all fentanyl-related substances is a significant step because it effectively decreases illegal manufacturers’ abilities to skirt the law, reducing the overall harm fentanyl can cause.
+Fentanyl is a major threat to the health and well-being of Americans.
+However, China’s decision to ban all fentanyl-related substances is a significant step because it effectively decreases illegal manufacturers’ abilities to skirt the law, reducing the overall harm fentanyl can cause.

 The Battle Against Fentanyl Isn’t Over Just Yet